Cheonggukjang: Food culture

-History and controversies
+History

 There is no known historical source of where cheonggukjang originated from.
 One theory proposed by Chinese scholars is that cheonggukjang was introduced by what is now China to the Korean peninsula during the Joseon era.

 However, Samkukjiwijidongijeon (Records of the Three Kingdoms, 三國志魏志東夷傳) suggests that cheonggukjang has existed in the Korean peninsula since before the Joseon era, as there are records of such fermented foods dating back to first century BC, throughout the Koryo dynasty and the Kingdom of Silla.

 Nutrition and health

 Cheonggukjang is generally considered to be a healthy food (particularly in the winter), as it is rich in vitamins and other nutrients, though its very strong odor is not universally enjoyed.
 Doenjang may be used to replace it by people who dislike the smell.

 In 1993, odorless cheonggukjang was invented by Dr. Hyun Kyu Joo, a former professor at Kunkook University, who later obtained a patent in 1998 for a method for removing cheonggukjangs characteristic smell.Cheonggukjang is also believed to aid in digestion.
 For this purpose, cheonggukjang pills are produced in South Korea.